liuact1986/MvvmLib/documentation/Navigation.md

 The container provides some quick commands (these commands not check can go back / forward)

 * NavigateCommand with source type
-* NavigateToRootCommand
+* MoveToFirstCommand
-* GoBackCommand
+* MoveToPreviousCommand
-* GoForwardCommand
+* MoveToNextCommand
 * RedirectCommand
 * MoveToIndexCommand and MoveToCommand